Extension Security - Best Practices for Deployment

 Recommendations for Tableau Server and Tableau Cloud

 If your users have access to Tableau Server or Tableau Cloud, you can use the built-in security controls to put limits and restrictions on the extensions that can be used and under what circumstances.
-If you've turned off extensions on Tableau Desktop, you can still allow users to add extensions in web authoring, but you can limit the number of extensions that can be used to just ones you approve of.
+If you've turned off extensions on Tableau Desktop, you can still allow users to add extensions in web authoring, but you can limit the number of extensions that can be used to just ones you approve to run.

-Trust Sandboxed extensions and the Network-enabled extensions on the safe list
+Allow Tableau Trusted extensions and the Network-enabled extensions on the safe list

-Starting with Tableau 2019.4, only Sandboxed extensions are allowed to run by default.
 Network-enabled extensions aren't allowed unless they've been added to the safe list.
-Administrators can add Network-enabled extensions to the settings page for the site (Settings > Extensions > Enable specific Extensions).
+Administrators can edit the settings and add Network-enabled extensions to the safe list for the site (Settings > Extensions > Enable specific Extensions).

 Note To make the safe list the default behavior for extensions in Tableau 2018.2 and Tableau 2018.3, you must change the settings for the site.
 On the Extensions settings page, under Default behavior for Extensions, clear the Enable unknown extensions... option.
 In Tableau Server 2019.1, Tableau 2019.2, and Tableau 2019.3, by default, no extensions are allowed to run unless they've been added to the safe list.